 3. Go Outside

-If you have the opportunity to go outside, then grabbing some fresh air is a great way to spend your breaks.
+If you have the opportunity to go outside, grabbing some fresh air is a great way to spend your breaks.
 Research has shown that fresh air plays a significant role in maintaining your health as it can reduce the chances of being sick and getting infected.

 While this may not work well in the 5-minute breaks, it’s definitely doable in the longer breaks.